 What should golfers do if they feel themselves getting frustrated on the range?

 A.R.: Step away.
 Go and chip and pitch for awhile and then adjust their expectations.
 Frustration occurs when expectation does not align with reality!

 What about quantity vs. quality?
 When might it be beneficial to hit a bunch of range balls in a session, and when might it be preferable to hit just a few?

 A.R.: The key when practicing is engagement.
 If you can remain fully engaged for a few hours then have at it.
 Most often I would encourage shorter or more segmented practice sessions to stimulate engagement.

-I've seen you sing the praises of the 9-Ball Drill (players hit 9 different shots with one club, high, medium and low draws, fades and straight shots).
+You sing the praises of the 9-Ball Drill (hit 9 different shots with one club: high, medium and low draws, fades and straight shots).
 What do you like about it?